Jeff-Smith31/Todo_App/README.md

 - Pull latest code and run docker compose up -d --build to redeploy.
 Static files are served live from ./frontend/website mounted into Nginx.

 Verify
-- Open https://your-domain.com, register or log in, and create tasks.
+- Open http://your-domain.com (HTTP) to verify reachability.
+If you need HTTPS, complete TLS setup first, then add and expose the 443 listener.
 - Push notifications require VAPID keys on the backend and user permission in the browser (Enable Notifications).

 License